7 Days a Week: 09:00 - 19:30

 05Correct Use of Air Conditioning at Home and Preventive Measures

-Turning off the air conditioners completely in our homes is not a rational solution, as it would create a heatstroke risk for our furry friends.
+Turning off the air conditioners completely in our homes is not a rational solution, as it would create a heatstroke risk for pets.
 The important thing is to use the AC consciously to protect their health:

 As Anka Veterinary Clinic in Mersin Mezitli, we carry out comprehensive diagnostic and treatment protocols for our friends who present with complaints of AC exposure, respiratory tract infections, and muscle spasms in the summer months.
 In respiratory tract infections, we evaluate general clinical findings using X-rays and laboratory analyses to understand if the infection has spread to the lungs.
 As part of medical treatment, we apply aerosol therapies with the help of a nebulizer, which relieves the airways and moisturizes the mucosa.